johnnygreeney/CardanoForTheMasses/README.md

 ## Translations

-Already significant progress made on Spanish translation by Humberto Rojas Serrano and Joe San.
+There has allready been significant progress made on a Spanish translation by Humberto Rojas Serrano and Joe San.

 A Japanese translation[^4] of older 'Age of Voltaire' Edition, funded by Catalyst, is at an advanced stage.